sampsaoinonen/TiRa-RouteOptimizer/documentation/specifications.md

-- The selected algorithm (A* or Fringe Search) will find the shortest path between the start and destination points.
+- The algorithms A* and Fringe Search will find the shortest path between the start and destination points.

-- The resulting path, along with performance metrics (e.g., execution time, memory usage), will be displayed to the user.
+- The resulting path, along with performance metrics (e.g., execution time, memory usage), will be displayed to the user on a map rendered via Leaflet and the OSMnx street network.